raykrueger/ruby-smpp/README.txt

 == FEATURES/PROBLEMS:

-* Implements only typical client subset of SMPP 3.4 with single-connection Transceiver as opposed to dual-connection Transmitter + Receiver (UPDATE: see NEWS re. patch from Taryn East)
+* Implements only typical client subset of SMPP 3.4 with single-connection Transceiver.
 * Contributors are encouraged to add missing PDUs.
 * Need more test cases!

 == BASIC USAGE:

 Start the transceiver.
-Receive callbacks whenever incoming messages or delivery reports arrive.
+Receive delegate callbacks whenever incoming messages or delivery reports arrive.
 Send messages with Transceiver#send_mt.

 <pre>
   # connect to SMSC